Infineon/mtb-example-psoc-edge-ml-deepcraft-data-collection/README.md

 This code example demonstrates how to collect data by implementing the [DEEPCRAFT&trade; streaming protocol v2](https://developer.imagimob.com/getting-started/tensor-streaming-protocol/registering-sensors-using-protocolv2) for PSOC&trade; Edge E84 MCU boards, allowing the streaming of sensor data and other information from the board into [DEEPCRAFT&trade; Studio](https://www.imagimob.com/products) over USB for development and testing of Edge AI models.

-The code example supports collecting data from different sources utilizing the Cortex&reg;-M55 (CM55) CPU, data can be collected from an inertial measurement unit (IMU - BMI270), magnetometer (BMM350), XENSIV&trade; digital MEMS microphones (IM73D122V01) using pulse-density modulation (PDM) to pulse-code modulation (PCM), XENSIV&trade; digital barometric air pressure sensor (DPS368), digital humidity and temperature sensor (SHT40T), and XENSIV&trade; 60 GHz radar sensor (BGT60TR13C).
+The code example supports collecting data from different sources utilizing the Cortex&reg;-M55 (CM55) CPU, data can be collected from an inertial measurement unit (IMU - BMI270), magnetometer (BMM350), XENSIV&trade; digital MEMS microphones (IM73D122V01) using pulse-density modulation (PDM) to pulse-code modulation (PCM), XENSIV&trade; digital barometric air pressure sensor (DPS368), digital humidity and temperature sensor (SHT40), and XENSIV&trade; 60 GHz radar sensor (BGT60TR13C).
 The data is transmitted using USB to [DEEPCRAFT&trade; Studio](https://www.imagimob.com/products).
 The data can then be used in [DEEPCRAFT&trade; starter projects](https://developer.imagimob.com/getting-started/starter-project) or to generate a new model.

-> **Note:** The humidity sensor is currently disabled by default, due to inaccurate readings caused by a driver issue.
-This will be addressed in the next revision of the code example.

 To deploy a DEEPCRAFT&trade; model onto an Infineon embedded device, see the following code examples: